Sale of laneways

 For more information on the process, download the Rights of Way Associated Policies (DOC 116Kb).
 Contact Council Property Services on 9240 1111 if you would like to discuss your application.

-The process to close a laneway generally takes between 6 and 9 months to complete.
+The process to close a laneway generally takes approximately 12 months to complete.

 What happens after you apply